SagarSh2890/Telco-Churn-Analysis/README.md

 Key Recommendations--
-Improve onboarding experience for new customers (0–12 months) Promote long-term contracts to reduce churn by up to 40% Bundle value-added services like tech support and security Encourage customers to switch from electronic checks to more reliable payment methods
+1.Improve onboarding experience for new customers (0–12 months)

+2.Promote long-term contracts to reduce churn by up to 40%

+3.Bundle value-added services like tech support and security

+4.Encourage customers to switch from electronic checks to more reliable payment methods

 Conclusion--